gravity-ui/blog-constructor/src/blocks/Header/README.md

 and `HeaderBlockProps`

-To known more information about `HeaderBlockProps` see this [page](https://preview.yandexcloud.dev/page-constructor/?path=/docs/blocks-header--default)
+To get more information about `HeaderBlockProps` see this [page](https://preview.yandexcloud.dev/page-constructor/?path=/docs/blocks-header--default)